The left atrium is one of the four chambers of the heart. It’s located in the upper half of the heart and on the left side of your body.

 Enlargement of the left atrium has been associated with poor outcomes for the following cardiovascular conditions:

 - Stroke.
-In a study of elderly women, an increase in left atrium size was found to be independently predictive of a first ischemic stroke.
+In a study of older people, an increase in left atrium size was found to be independently predictive of a first ischemic stroke.
 The risk of stroke increases if a person also has atrial fibrillation.

 - Congestive heart failure.
-A study of elderly patients found that left atrium size was predictive of congestive heart failure.
+A study of older people found that left atrium size was predictive of congestive heart failure.

 Once left atrial enlargement has occurred, treatment revolves around addressing the factors that caused it.